The ghost length and duality on the chain and cochain type levels: Appendix: A variant of Koszul duality for DG algebras

 The existence of the two-sided Koszul resolution (see for example \cite{B-S}) implies that the functor $R$ gives an equivalence with inverse $L$.
 Indeed this follows from the equivalence of the assertions (ii) and (iii) in Theorem \ref{thm:ev}.
-Moreover, since the vector space $V$ is of finite dimension, the functor $F$ is also an equivalence between $\D( \wedge \Sigma V)$ and $\D((\wedge \Sigma V)^\vee \text{\bf -mod})$; see Remark \ref{rem:coalgebra}.
-Let $\eta$ denote the composite functor $F\circ R$.
-Then we see that for any object $M$ in $\D(SV)$,
+Moreover, since the vector space $V$ is of finite dimension, the functor $\widetilde{F_*}$ is also an equivalence between $\D( \wedge \Sigma V)$ and $\D((\wedge \Sigma V)^\vee \mathsf{-mod})$; see Remark \ref{rem:coalgebra}.